William Jarvis (merchant)

-William Jarvis (1770–1859) was an American diplomat, financier and philanthropist best known for introducing the merino breed of sheep into the United States from Spain.
+William Jarvis (1770–1859) was an American diplomat, financier and philanthropist best known for introducing the merino breed of sheep into the United States from the Iberian Peninsula.

 Biography

 Early life, education and career

-Born in Boston to a Boston Brahmin family, William Jarvis was the son of Dr. Charles Jarvis, a Boston physician who owned the former Governor William Shirley house on today's State Street.
+Born in Boston to a Boston Brahmin family, William Jarvis was the son of Charles Jarvis, a Boston medical doctor who owned the former Governor William Shirley house on today's State Street.
 His son William watched the elder Jarvis, an ardent patriot, deliver addresses during the Revolutionary era, and later recalled hearing Boston Sheriff Handerson read the Declaration of Independence from the balcony of the Old State House.
-Like other prominent Bostonians of his day, Jarvis had a mingling of Revolution and money-making in his genes.

-He was sent to schools in Boston, Philadelphia and New Jersey, and completed his mercantile training in a Norfolk, Virginia, counting house.
-He returned to Boston and entered into business for himself.
-Within six years disaster struck: Jarvis had guaranteed the debt of a New York City mercantile house belonging to a friend and business associate, which obligation the friend defaulted on.
+Jarvis was sent to schools in Boston, Philadelphia and New Jersey, and completed his mercantile training in a Norfolk, Virginia, counting house.
+He returned to Boston and entered into business.
+Jarvis guaranteed the debt of a New York City mercantile house belonging to a friend and business associate, which obligation the friend defaulted on.
 Jarvis paid off the liabilities, but it entailed selling many of his own assets.
-Fledgling merchant Jarvis was nearly wiped out.
 To recoup his fortune, he bought a clipper ship and moved to Europe, where he dealt widely across the continent in commodities and built a successful trading house, William Jarvis & Co.

 Success in wool trade

-As a result of his European trading, Jarvis became familiar with Lisbon, Portugal, and being well-connected in Washington, D.C., was appointed by President Thomas Jefferson as the United States consul in Lisbon.
-Jarvis served in the post for a decade.
-Before returning to the United States, Jarvis purchased a flock of some 4,000 merino sheep and smuggled them out of Spain, taking advantage of Napoleon's conquest in snapping the Spanish stranglehold on the merino wool market.
-It was a strategic move: Jarvis kept State Department officers apprised of his every move in snagging some of the rare merinos.
+Jarvis was appointed by President Thomas Jefferson as the United States consul in Lisbon, serving in the post for a decade.
+Before returning to the United States, Jarvis purchased a flock of some 4,000 Merino sheep and smuggled them out of Spain.
+His intention was to take advantage of Napoleon's conquest and break the Spanish stranglehold on the valuable Merino wool market.
+Fine merino wool was highly-prized for its unique water-shedding qualities and longer fiber.

 On returning to America, Jarvis gave eight merino sheep to Jefferson.
 He made an additional gift to sitting President James Madison as well.
 Jarvis sold some of his new merino sheep, but kept most of them at his newly purchased estate in Weathersfield, Vermont, where he had secured the services of a Spanish shepherd to tend them.
 Jarvis became a 'merino zealot,' speaking to audiences around America and extolling the virtues of the newly imported breed.
 He employed up to 20 seasonal workers at his Weathersfield Bow compound, census data show, to handle the labor-intensive tasks associated with wool production and sheep raising.
 Eventually Jarvis had the sheep bred and sold nationwide.
 He also employed a network of merchants in Europe and America who assisted him in selling his wool across America and the continent.
 In addition, he funneled some into a textile mill he partially owned in Quechee, Vermont.